The Long tail of IoT

 • Other factors that are specific to an industry / use - that prevent the use case from being replicable.

-One of the most insightful comments from an system integrator (SI) colleague of mine is that most IoT platform vendors / startups overlook the total cost of ownership (TCO) of the full solution.
-Often the TCO is prohibitive for most customers even if a specific piece is reasonable.
+One of the most insightful comments from an system integrator (SI) colleague of mine is that most IoT vendors / startups overlook the total cost of ownership (TCO) of the full solution.
+Often the TCO is prohibitive for most customers even if a specific technology piece is reasonable.

 It would be great to hear from folks on which segments / use case they are seeing significant traction in...